Les Namingha NampeyoDimensions:

 Made in 1998, the pot is a marker in the evolving career of Les Namingha.
 His first pots used traditional Hopi/Tewa designs (1994-09) but his painting has grown increasingly spontanious as his career evolved (2007-04).
 Within a few years of making jar 2020-02, Les turned from natural clays for color and outdoor dung firing and begin firing his pots in kilns and then painting them with acrylic paint.
 Although he still occasionally paints traditional pueblo designs (2016-02), his work is increasingly abstract.
 That inclination is clearly expressed in the central band of design on this jar, a harbinger of his 21st century acrylic designs.

 The jar has thin, even walls.
-The base is dramatically concave, a feature common at Zuni but not characteristic of Hopi or Hopi/Tewa pottery.
+The base is dramatically concave, a feature common at Zuni (where Less was born and raised) but concave bases are not characteristic of Hopi or Hopi/Tewa pottery.
 In a short vertical space of 4 inches, the 2.4375-inch base expands outward to the vase’s maximum width, a 330% growth in diameter.
 The effect is a dramatic visual uplifting of the vase.
 From this waist the top curves sharply inward 2.25-inches toward as slight neck surrounding a 4-inch wide mouth.

 Often I can distinguish junction points on the inside of a Hopi pot.
 As a potter reverses the direction of her coils (where the sides meet a top surface), the inside surface may often be a bit irregular.
 No such transition marks are visible inside this pot.
 Given the great regularity of the walls, jar 2020-02 may have been formed on a potter’s wheel.
 I just can’t tell.
 When lightly struck with a finger, the vessel emits a dull “thunk” sound, indicating a traditional outdoor dung firing.
 The grey clay used for most pottery at Hopi turns tan when it is fired.
 If the fire is particularly hot at one spot (perhaps the wind blew from that direction), the clay fires more golden.
 Often such “blushing” is particularly attractive on a pot (cf 1992-02 and 2017-09).
 However, on jar 2002-02 the unifomn beige color works well.
 Since the surface of the jar is entirely covered with detailed design, blushing would have been a visual distraction.